ChickenSoupe/Inventory_sample/README.md

    o Ensure data is stored locally on the device and can be accessed offline.

 5. Additional Features
-   FACULTY OF DATA SCIENCE AND INFORMATION TECHNOLOGY Coursework Specifications Page 5 o Data Validation: Validate user input to ensure data integrity. o Error Handling: Implement error handling for database operations. o User Notifications: Notify users of successful or failed operations.
+   o Data Validation: Validate user input to ensure data integrity. o Error Handling: Implement error handling for database operations. o User Notifications: Notify users of successful or failed operations.

    Technical Requirements

 1. Programming Language